ProfessionalCSharp/ProfessionalCSharp2021/1_CS/HelloWorld/Readme.md

 # Readme - Code Samples for Chapter 1, .NET Applications and Tools

+**.NET Applications and Tools** covers what you need to know to create .NET applications.
+You learn about the .NET CLI and create a Hello World application using C# 9 top-level statements.

 This chapter contains the following code samples:

 * HelloWorld (.NET Core Console App)